Bjoshua25/MBTI-DATASET-TEXT-ANALYSIS-NATURAL-LANGUAGE-PROCESSING/README.md

 This project focuses on:
 - **Processing text data** for personality analysis.
 - **Extracting features from text** using NLP techniques.
-- **Exploring personality distributions and common linguistic patterns.**
+- **Training machine learning models to classify MBTI personality types.**

 ---